iHomeschool Network

 4. Every other rotation is about 30 minutes.

-5. The three big kids rotate through a math block with me, independent work (Clever Dragons and MindPlay), and a play time.
+5. The three big kids rotate through a math block with me, independent work (Clever Dragons and MindPlay), and play time.

 6. Then, I work with my pre-K little guy.

-7. The next rotation for the big three kids is to rotate through an English block with me, independent work (reading & Smartick), and a play time.
+7. The next rotation for the big three kids is to rotate through an English block with me, independent work (reading & Smartick), and play time.

 8. Then, I work with my preschool little guy.

-9. After lunch, we come together for our afternoon block which rotates between history, art, music, science, and geography.
+9. After lunch, we come together for our afternoon block, which rotates between history, art, music, science, and geography.

 10. The kids finish the day with their Ambleside reading.